-Anesthesia leader provides professional and administrative oversight of all activities related to anesthesia and sedation services and also, evaluates the outcome of anesthesia and sedation services including staff ongoing practice professional evaluation.
+Anesthesia leader provides professional and administrative oversight of all activities related to anesthesia and sedation services and also, evaluates the outcome of anesthesia and sedation services professional evaluation.

 The hospital is required to appoint a competently qualified anesthesiologist to lead the anesthesia and sedation services with a specific, detailed, and implemented job description.